Baking Science and Technology (Management) FdSc

-- Advanced research
+- Advanced research methods

-- Financial management and organisation
+- Business leadership, financial management and organisation

 The majority of bakers in the UK are employed in plant bakeries and in-store bakeries.
 These tend to be large companies, where opportunities for further training and career progression tend to be more positive.
 Prospects for promotion in baking are good, with options available to move into supervisory roles, production management roles or into an advisory role – depending on which area of bakery you specialise in.

+If you’re able to combine baking skills with business skills, there are excellent possibilities for starting your own business.
 One career option is to work your way up to a bakery production manager.
 They have a range of responsibilities, from overseeing the production process and drawing up production schedules, to making sure that products are produced on time and are of good quality, to estimating the costs and setting the quality standards.

 To work in bakery, you will need to have a passion for food, be able to work under pressure, have good communication skills and have plenty of stamina as well.
 Bakers often work unsociable hours and shift work is common.
 Baking can involve physical work, while bakeries can be hot and noisy places to work.